tuosuniversity/Vellum/Output/EN/1_The Power of Perception/08_Psychology_Meets_Religion.md

 ## Article 3:

-**SEO-Optimized Title:** Beyond Therapy & Meditation: A High-Level Look at the Quantum Mindfulness Framework for Holistic Growth
+ Beyond Therapy & Meditation: A High-Level Look at the Quantum Mindfulness Framework for Holistic Growth

 **Article Body:**